p-lindberg/unity-node-editor/README.md

 ### Designing graphs

 Using the Node Editor to design graphs is fairly straight-forward.
 The nodes can be expanded to show the inspector of the underlying ScriptableObject.
 Clicking a node also targets it in the Inspector.

 If the ScriptableObject contains a serialized member referring to a type which is a node in the same graph, a connector will appear next to that field when the node is in expanded mode.
 Clicking the connector will let you drag a line to another node in the graph; releasing on that node will set the target of the field to be that node - creating a connection.
 Connections can also be made the regular
 Unity way, by clicking the field and selecting the target in the list.

+Right clicking a node will also allow you to set it in one of the fields on the graph tagged with the `[ExposedNode]` attribute with matching type.
+This way, you can specify a root node or similar.
+Note that it is possible to have multiple exposed nodes.

 That's the basics.

 ### Current Drawbacks